jaredloftus/profiles/adamludwin_toreview.md

 http://placehold.it/250x250

 ## Summary
-Adam Ludwin is the co-founder and CEO of Chain, an enterprise-grade blockchain infrastructure.
+Adam Ludwin is the co-founder and CEO of Chain, an enterprise-level blockchain infrastructure company.

 ## Bio
-Adam Ludwin is the co-founder and CEO of Chain, an enterprise-grade blockchain infrastructure.
+Adam Ludwin is the co-founder and CEO of Chain, an enterprise-level blockchain infrastructure company.
 Ludwin started the company with Devon Gundry in 2014.
-In October 2017 Chain announced the launch of cloud-based ledger service Sequence.
+In October 2017, Chain announced the launch of cloud-based ledger service Sequence.

 Ludwin and Gundry previously founded photosharing app Koa.la (formerly Albumatic).